-Iskul Sama diLaut Omadal Impact Report
+Iskul Sama diLaut Omadal

+Impact Report

-An overview of the transformative journey of Iskul's students and the community towards becoming changemakers and leaders within their community.
-Aligned with Iskul's vision, this report delves into the impactful initiatives, achievements, and skills acquired by the children & youth of Omadal Island, Sabah.
-February, 2024
+An overview of the transformative journey that Iskul students take towards becoming changemakers and leaders within their community.

+This report delves into the impactful initiatives, achievements, and skills acquired by the children & youth of Omadal Island, Sabah.

+June, 2024

+www.iskul.my info@iskul.my

-Nurturing Leaders, Transforming Communities Iskul Sama diLaut Omadal (Iskul), has expanded beyond providing basic literacy and numeracy for the stateless semi-nomadic Bajau Laut children.
-Our mission is to empower children and youth for leadership, contributing to Omadal Island's betterment, irrespective of citizenship status.
-Witnessing their remarkable growth in confidence, creativity, and problem-solving, our students and youth now lead projects that tackle challenges affecting the Omadal Island communities.
-Through their student-led initiatives, they become catalysts for positive change, showcasing the transformative power of education to uplift the entire community.
+Nurturing Leaders, Transforming Communities

+Iskul Sama diLaut Omadal (Iskul), has expanded far beyond our initial vision of providing basic literacy and numeracy for the stateless, seminomadic Bajau Laut children.

+Our mission is now to empower our students and youth to lead and contribute to their community, irrespective of citizenship status.

+To witness their growth in confidence, creativity, and problemsolving skills has been remarkable.

+Through student-led initiatives, they become catalysts for positive change, showcasing the transformative power of education to uplift the entire community.

+Iskul's Background

+ABOUT US

-Iskul's Background ABOUT US OUR VISION Iskul is a community-run project that was initiated in 2015 to provide literacy training for the stateless semi-nomadic Bajau Laut children at Omadal Island in Semporna, Sabah, Malaysia.
-The word 'Iskul' means 'school' in the Bajau Laut language of the stateless children.
-Before Iskul was established, none of the stateless children on Omadal Island had the opportunity to study because their stateless status excludes them from attending government run schools.
+Iskul is a community-run project initiated in 2015 to provide literacy training for stateless semi-nomadic Bajau Laut children on Omadal Island in Semporna, Sabah, Malaysia.

+The word 'Iskul' means 'school' in the Bajau Laut language.

+Before Iskul was established, none of the stateless children on Omadal Island had the opportunity to education because their stateless status excludes them from attending government run schools.

+OUR VISION

 To build young leaders through holistic education to seek solutions to the problems faced by their communities in Omadal.

+OUR MISSIONS

-OUR MISSIONS - Build leadership through inclusive interaction between local and stateless community, and exposure beyond Omadal Island. - Provide a conducive learning environment and encourage the culture of inclusivity. - Create awareness and seek recognition for our stateless community.
+- Build leadership through inclusive interaction between local and stateless community, and exposure beyond Omadal Island. - Provide a conducive learning environment and encourage the culture of inclusivity. - Create awareness and seek recognition for our stateless community.

 OUR JOURNEY

-2015 2016 2017 - 2018 2019

-We held our first trial class with the Mastal Arikik (little teachers) and began lessons on weekends We held our first
+We held our first trial class with

-evaluation trip,

-participated in a YSEALI

-workshop, and our

-Mastal Arikik was
+the Mastal Arikik

-nominated as a UNICEF

-Young Changemaker
+(little teachers)

+and began

+lessons on

+weekends.

+We held our first evaluation trip, participated in a YSEALI workshop, and one of our Mastal Arikik was nominated as a UNICEF Young Changemaker.
 Registered with the RoS as Persatuaan Pendidikan Bajau Laut (Iskul Sama diLaut Omadal) (PPM-009-14-24072017).

 We received support letter from District Officer for Iskul's initiatives and for construction of Pondok Iskul.
 Several students showed great promise.
-15 new students joined us, and one of our pioneer MA stepped up to be our field coordinator.
-Our graduate students become Mastal Arikik.
+15 new students joined us; one of our pioneer Mastal Arikik (MA) stepped up to be our field coordinator; our graduating students become MA's themselves.

-2020 2021 2022 2023

 We hired our first full time teacher, and classes began every day.
-Included arts and culture.
-An awards ceremony was held to celebrate the students and MAs

-During the MCO, food baskets were delivered to 221 stateless & Malaysian households, Distributed Vitamin C supplements and tested the community for the virus.
-Iskul received the Star Golden Heart Awards and Gamuda Inspiration Award for our work with the community to provide basic literacy and improve community's access to water and health.
+Included arts and culture classes.
+An awards ceremony was held to celebrate students and MAs.
+During the MCO, food baskets were delivered to 221 stateless & Malaysian households.
+Distributed Vitamin C supplements and tested the community for the Covid-19.
+Iskul received the Star Golden

+Heart Awards and Gamuda

+Inspiration Award for our work with

+the community to provide basic

+literacy and improve community's

+access to water and health.

-Iskul apply to JPN/Ministry of Education to be an Alternative Learning Centre for students without document (Pusat Bimbingan for "murid tanpa warganegara").
+Iskul applied to JPN/Ministry of Education to be an Alternative Learning Centre for students without document (Pusat Bimbingan for "murid tanpa dokumen").

-MAIN CHALLENGES